-If bitten by a tick, remove within 24 hours if possible or head into town immediately because antibiotic treatment works best when started soon after infection.
+If bitten by a tick, remove it within 24 hours or head into town immediately because antibiotic treatment works best when started soon after infection.

-You’ll notice redness around the bite area along with flulike symptoms like fever, chills, and aches.
+You’ll notice redness around the bite area and flu-like symptoms like fever, chills, and aches.

 It is also possible to get a skin rash that can spread from the site of the bite up to six inches in diameter called erythema migrans which will appear within one week after infection!

 This should be treated with antibiotics immediately if spotted since it spreads easily and slows down your journey on the trail.

 Additional Bugs That Cause Frustration and Irritation

 While ticks are the primary concern, there are many other hiking trail pests on the trail that can cause problems, the most common are mosquitoes and black flies, which will swarm in moist or shaded areas.